mercmobily/simpledblayer/README.md

 `people` is an object tied to the collecton `people` in the MongoDb database..

-The second parameter in the constructor is a sparameter object, which in this case include 1) The schema definition 2) the `idProperty`, which needs to be set and refer to an existing field.
+The second parameter in the constructor (an object defining `table`, `schema` and `idProperty`) is a parameter object, which in this case include 1) The table name 2) The schema definition 3) The `idProperty`, which needs to be set and refer to an existing field.

 Simpleschema is an constructor based on [SimpleSchema](https://github.com/mercmobily/SimpleSchema), which provides a way to define extensible schemas with a very simple API.
 In this case, the `name` field is required whereas `surname` and `age` are not required but are searchable.